 1(h) The teacher respects learners' differing strengths and needs and is committed to using this information to further each learner's development.
 1(i) The teacher is committed to using learners' strengths as a basis for growth, and their misconceptions as opportunities for learning.
 1(j) The teacher takes responsibility for promoting learners' growth and development.
-1(k) The teacher values the input and contributions of families, colleagues, and other professionals in understanding and supporting each learner's development.
+1(k) The teacher values the input and contributions of families, colleagues, and other professionals in understanding, and supporting each learner's development. professionals in understanding and supporting each learner's development.